-In his final request for the test firing of the Sirhan weapon, at the conclusion of his declaration, Bradford admitted, "That it is a wellknown fact among firearms examiners, and a fact of my own experience, that a small percentage of .22 caliber guns have the capability of producing successively fired test bullets that identify with each other on a basis of microscopic characteristics of individuality.
-Failure of test bullets to identify with guns that evidence bullets is so prevalent with .22 caliber microscopic identification are expected in less than 20% of the cases examined."
-Bradford was merely stating obvious facts that readily revealed when the seven ballistics experts conducted their own independent examination and testing September and October of 1975.
+In his final request for the test firing of the Sirhan weapon, at the conclusion of his declaration, Bradford admitted, "That it is a wellknown fact among firearms examiners, and a fact of my own experience, that a small percentage of .22 caliber guns have the capability of producing successively fired test bullets that identify with each other on a basis of microscopic characteristics Failure of test bullets to identify with of individuality. evidence bullets is so prevalent with .22 caliber guns that microscopic identification are expected in less than 20% of the cases examined."
+Bradford was merely stating obvious facts that would be readily revealed when the seven ballistics experts independent examination and testing conducted their own September and October of 1975.